luiscontrerasdo/zabbix-script/README.md

 * Alma Linux
 * and Oracle Linux.

-Important to know, these scrips have been created in order to install and use MariaDB 10.7 and you will need to run mariadb-secure-installation after the installation.\
+Important to know, these scripts have been created in order to install and use MariaDB 10.7.
+You will need to run mariadb-secure-installation after the installation in order to secure your root user on MariaDB.
 For zabbix_server.conf file, we are using zabbix as default password, please use strong paswords.